 Conservation in Mexico Alternative Spring Break Trip

-- Role: Work in sea turtle hatcheries, with captive breeding crocodiles and wildlife research
+- Role: Work directly with sea turtles at a conservation center, help care for captive breeding crocodiles, and conduct wildlife research

 - Main research focus: Conservation of sea turtles, crocodiles, and native birds